asjuan/fakeloader/FakeLoader/Readme.txt

 The file OrderDetails.txt just contain tab delimited data.

 Important: the first row contains the headers.
-The sequence of the columns match the properties of the class OrderDetail.
+The sequence of the columns match the properties of the OrderDetail class.

 Known issues